 Legend:The chart shows the cumulative travel revenues generated until the end of May 2021 for the summer season 2021 in comparison with the previous year (May 2020) and the year before (May 2019).
 Both holiday travel bookings in stationary travel agencies and online on the travel portals of tour operators and online travel agencies (OTAs) with a focus on package tours are included.
 The chart on the left shows the percentage of turnover in the booking month of March accounted for by the individual travel months and seasons.

-Note: With the booking month March 2021, Travel Data + Analytics additionally uses the year 2019 as a pre-Corona comparison, as bookings collapsed from mid-February 2020 and hardly any travel took place in the first lockdown.
+Note: Since the booking month of March 2021, Travel Data + Analytics has also used 2019 as a pre-Corona comparison, as bookings collapsed from mid-February 2020 and hardly any travel took place in the first lockdown.

 About TDA Travel Intelligence

 Travel Data + Analytics (TDA) took over in spring 2019 the travel sales panel run by the Nuremberg market research company GfK since 2004.
 After the GfK data had been migrated to a new IT landscape, Travel Intelligence was set up as an independent solution with a self-learning database and associated analysis tool.
 The basis remains the booking data from stationary travel agencies and online portals that sell tour operator products.
 The requirements of tourism companies on a modern control instrument and evolving, increasingly dynamic questions can thus be mapped reliably and promptly, without giving up the core of a market-representative method that is consistently comparable over time.
 TDA = Current booking situation + individual product performance + new market opportunities.